gameblabla/CSE2/README.md

 * `WINDOWS=1` - Enable Windows-only features like a unique file/taskbar icon, and system font loading (needed for the font setting in Config.dat to do anything)
 * `RASPBERRY_PI=1` - Enable tweaks to improve performance on Raspberry Pis
 * `NONPORTABLE=1` - Enable bits of code that aren't portable, but are what the original game used
-* `EXTRA_SOUND_FORMATS=1` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music/SFX formats
+* `EXTRA_SOUND_FORMATS=1` - Enabled by default - Enable support for more music/SFX formats, including Ogg Vorbis, FLAC, various tracker formats (.it, .xm, .mod, .s3m), and Pxtone (not to be confused with Pixtone)

 ## Licensing